ImperialCollegeLondon/safe_web/README.md

 We're  using the LetsEncrypt open source certification.
 These commands install LetsEncrypt and load any required packages.

-    ssh -i AWS_SAFE_Web.pem ubuntu@beta.safeproject.net
+    ssh -i AWS_SAFE_Web.pem ubuntu@www.safeproject.net
     cd /home/www-data/
     git clone https://github.com/letsencrypt/letsencrypt
     cd letsencrypt
     ./letsencrypt-auto --help

-The next command then requests the certificate request, which will look up the IP address registered for the machine against the DN registrar and create the certificate.
+The next command then requests and installs the configuration for the certificate request, which will look up the IP address registered for the machine against the DN registrar and create the certificate.
 You will need to specify a contact email for emergencies and should specify that all HTTP traffic is redirected to HTTPS.

-    ./letsencrypt-auto --apache -d beta.safeproject.net
+    ./letsencrypt-auto --apache -d www.safeproject.net

 The installation creates an Apache site config file and enables it: